apjanke/npxutils-apj-wip-01/doc-src/docs/imec_dataset.md

 You can provide one or more function handles (e.g. ```@Neuropixel.DataProcessFn.commonAverageReference```) that will be applied sequentially.
 Other optional parameters include:

-* `dryRun`: if true, no actual data will be modified on disk, facilitating testing or step by step debugging of the transform functions before writing data. (default false)
+* `dryRun`: If true, no actual data will be modified on disk, facilitating testing or step by step debugging of the transform functions before writing data. (default false).
-* `gpuArray`: if true, the data chunks will be copied to the GPU and the transformation functions will receive and return GPU arrays
+* `gpuArray`: If true, the data chunks will be copied to the GPU and the transformation functions will receive and return GPU arrays.
-* `applyScaling`: if true, the data will be converted to floating point values with the correct analog scale. if false (default) the data will remain in the original, unscaled `int16` quantization.
+* `applyScaling`: If true, the data will be converted to floating point values with the correct analog scale. if false (default) the data will remain in the original, unscaled `int16` quantization.
-* `writeAP`: if true, the AP file will be transformed and copied
+* `writeAP`: If true, the AP file will be transformed and copied.
-* `writeLF`: if true, the LF file will be transformed and copied (default false but will be set true automatically if any transformLF is non-empty)
+* `writeLF`: If true, the LF file will be transformed and copied (default false but will be set true automatically if any transformLF is non-empty).
-* `goodChannelsOnly`: send only the channels marked good to the transform function
+* `goodChannelsOnly`: Send only the channels marked good to the transform function.
-* `connectedChannelsOnly`: send only the connected channels to the transform function
+* `connectedChannelsOnly`: Send only the connected channels to the transform function.
-* `mappedChannelsOnly`: send only the mapped channels to the transform function
+* `mappedChannelsOnly`: Send only the mapped channels to the transform function.
-* `chunkSize`: specify the number of time samples sent to transform functions at once
+* `chunkSize`: Specify the number of time samples sent to transform functions at once.
-* `extraMeta`: a struct with extra meta fields to include or overwrite with the output file
+* `extraMeta`: A struct with extra meta fields to include or overwrite with the output file.
-* `timeShifts`: a `Neuropixel.TimeShiftSpec` instance used to excise time windows, see [excising time windows](#excising-time-windows)
+* `timeShifts`: A `Neuropixel.TimeShiftSpec` instance used to excise time windows, see [excising time windows](#excising-time-windows).

 !!! warning "Save transformed data to a new folder!"
     Ensure that `outPath` refers to separate directory so that you make a copy of the dataset rather than writing over the same location.
 An error will be thrown if any existing files would be overwritten by this call.